 In 2005, James Worden put the remaining unassembled Sunrise parts, molds, and documentation up for sale.
-The Sunrise EV2 Project team was formed to pool our resources and purchase these parts and rescue the Sunrise from oblivion.
+Bob Rice formed the Sunrise EV2 Project team to pool our resources, and purchase these parts and rescue the Sunrise from oblivion.
 We have been working ever since to find a way to make this remarkable and innovative vehicle available.

 The Solectria Sunrise leaving on its record setting NYC to Boston run, with James Worden at the wheel.
 (Photo courtesy of Clarke Taylor)

 Specifications of the 1997 Solectria Sunrise

 The Solectria Sunrise development team; Spring 1998.
 From left to right: Steraen Hardy, Wayne Kirk, Alec Stevens, Guy Rossi, Mark Cardono, Jeff Fisher, John Rocters, Max Schenk, Gary Giammatteo, Ken Schia-Hughes, Clarke Taylor, Chris Anctil, and Vasilios Marcos (not visible; he took the photo).